Ice (MR26-327)

 Ice (MR26-327)'s Story

-Ice is undergoing treatment for heartworm.
-She will need to return to NMDR for treatment.
-Adopters must strictly follow the treatment plan as laid out by the NMDR veterinarians.
+Ice is currently undergoing treatment for heartworm and will need to return to NMDR for continued care.
+Adopters must strictly follow the treatment plan as outlined by NMDR veterinarians.

 Ice is a 7-year-old, 47-pound Husky with a calm, steady demeanor and an easygoing presence.
 She is food motivated and walks nicely on a leash, making her a pleasant companion for relaxed outings and daily strolls.

-Ice is undergoing treatment for heartworm.
-She will need to return to NMDR for treatment.
-Adopters must strictly follow the treatment plan as laid out by the NMDR veterinarians.
+Ice is currently undergoing treatment for heartworm and will need to return to NMDR for continued care.
+Adopters must strictly follow the treatment plan as outlined by NMDR veterinarians.

 Ice is a 7-year-old, 47-pound Husky with a calm, steady demeanor and an easygoing presence.
 She is food motivated and walks nicely on a leash, making her a pleasant companion for relaxed outings and daily strolls.

-Ice is looking for a patient, calm home that will allow her to move at her own pace and continue to enjoy life in a low-pressure environment where she can simply be herself.
+Ice is looking for a patient, calm home that will allow her to move at her own pace and continue to enjoy life in a low-pressure environmen

 Consider Ice (MR26-327) for adoption?